spacetelescope/webbpsf/docs/jwst.rst

     SW, otherwise for NRCA5 or NRCB5 the pixel scale will be for LW.
-    If you set the ``filter`` attribute to a filter in the short wave channel, the pixel scale will be set for SW, otherwise for a filter in the long wave challen the scale will be set for LW.
+    If you set the ``filter`` attribute to a filter in the short wave channel, the pixel scale will be set for SW, otherwise for a filter in the long wave channel the scale will be set for LW.

     The intent is that the user should in general automatically get a PSF with the appropriate pixelscale for whatever instrument config you're trying to simulate,